Foreign Equity Shares

 We are succesful within European energetics

-- The Netherlands
+- Kingdom of the Netherlands

 - Further foreign capital participations of the ČEZ Group